tenzir/tenzir/web/docs/understand/pipelines.md

 ![Pipeline Structure](pipeline-structure.excalidraw.svg)

 If a pipeline would not have a source and sink, it would "leak" data.
 We call pipelines that have both a source and sink a **closed pipeline**.
-VAST can only execute closed pipelines.
+Tenzir can only execute closed pipelines.
 A pipeline that solely consists of a chain transformations is an **open pipeline**.

 ## Operator Overview